-As we head into August, many of us are locking in plans to travel to the NASA National Championships presented by Toyo Tires at the Mid-Ohio Sports Car Course.
+In a return to the place where it all began, the 2019 NASA National Championships presented by Toyo Tires will take place at the Mid-Ohio Sports Car Course, the track where NASA held its first National Championships in 2006.
 This installment of the Motorsports Tourist will give you some tips on how to make your stay truly top notch.

 You have many options for places to stay near Mid-Ohio.
-Camping at the track is always a good time and there are shower facilities available.
-Be warned, though, that the showers are all in one open room, so if you are the modest type you might cringe a bit and get to know all sorts of fun things about your pals.
-If you want to camp out in style, Cruise America has depots near the Cleveland and Columbus airports, and there are two local outfits called Wilson’s RV and Alum River RV that can deliver all sorts of rigs to the track for you.
+Camping at the track is always a good time and there are very nice recently remodeled shower facilities available.
+If you want to camp in style, Cruise America has depots near the Cleveland and Columbus airports, and Hatfield RV, the Preferred RV Rental Partner of Mid-Ohio Sports Car Course, has turnkey RV packages available for every spectator weekend.

 The track has a good snack bar that offers standard track-side fare like hotdogs, sandwiches and hamburgers as well as a full array of breakfast choices.
-There are also independent vendors who show up for the National Championships and provide all sorts of tasty choices for you.
-The track also has Domino’s Pizza stands and a roving guy in a golf cart selling pizza in the paddock most evenings during the Championships week.
+There are also independent vendors who show up for the National Championships and provide all sorts of tasty choices.

-As for services at the track, for the Nationals and most regional events, there will be an on-site dyno and also tire services.
-There is no on-site fab shop, but the NASA Great Lakes Region maintains a guide to local services, auto parts stores, and shops at http://www.nasamidwest.com/season/MO_parts.jpg.
-Mid-Ohio is also blessed with an awesome local convention bureau that is ready and willing to help find you anything you need.
-You can find the Mansfield-Richland County Convention and Visitor’s Bureau at www.mansfieldtourism.com.
-It also will have a hospitality booth operating during the Championships event.
+As for services at the track, for the Nationals there will be an on-site dyno and tire services.
+There is no on-site fabrication shop, but the NASA Great Lakes Region maintains a guide to local services, auto parts stores, and shops.

 Hope to see you soon at the NASA National Championships at Mid-Ohio enjoying the best amateur road racing in the nation!